 In 2018 KWD Recycling and Kerry County Council completed an analysis of the litter collected which revealed that single-use drinking containers were the most common item of litter retrieved from locations across the county, followed by sweet and chocolate wrappers.

 2012 began a huge initiative by a number of local groups and businesses in Kerry to clean up our County to make Kerry the first to have a “County Clean Up” of all our roadways throughout the County.

 Contact: e-mail: firstname.lastname@example.org

-The Kerry “County Clean-up” which is facilitated by KWD Recycling are asking local resident associations, youth and sporting groups, Tidy town committees, businesses, families or simply a few friends to get together along major routes through Kerry on one day and collect all the litter off our roads keeping them clean.
+The “County Clean-up” which is facilitated by KWD Recycling are asking local resident associations, youth and sporting groups, Tidy town committees, businesses, families or simply a few friends to get together along major routes through Kerry and West Cork on one day and collect all the litter off our roads keeping them clean.
 It’s easy to get involved, register your group on this site to order your free “County Clean Up Pack” which includes Reflective jackets, Refuse sacks, event posters and information on how to organise your group.
 You simply let us know which road you are picking litter from, we will then deliver sacks and reflective jackets to you and on the day you can leave the full sacks in a predesignated collection point which will be arranged with KWD.

 ABOVE: Cllr Mike Kennelly Listowel, X-Mayor of Kerry now Minister Norma Foley, Colm Cooper Killarney, Cllr Norma Moriarty, Charlie O'Sullivan KCC, Cllr Pat McCarthy and Sean Murphy Director KWD Recycling pictured a the 2018 launch in Tralee.
 Photo By : Domnick Walsh